AndreProenza/ConversationalIST/README.md

 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+- Instruction 1

 ---

 ## Prerequisites

-- Prerequisite 1
-- Prerequisite 2
-- Prerequisite 3

----

-## Setup

-- Instruction 1
-- Instruction 2
-- Instruction 3
+- [Android Studio](https://developer.android.com/studio) - Unified environment to build Android Apps;

 ---